Tan See Lai: Career

 In 1967, Tan left teaching to join the newly-established Educational Television Service unit of the Ministry of Education as one of its three producers.
 The unit was to produce educational programmes for students at schools.
 She produced The Power of Worlds, which won a special prize at the International Education Programme Contest in Japan in November 1967.
 The following year, she produced and directed the programme The Good Earth, which won the same prize at the International Education Programme Contest.
 She also produced an English-language television adaptation of Lady Precious Stream in this period.
 In the same year, she received a grant from the United States Department of State Educational and Cultural Exchange for a 75-day study tour in the United States.
 Tan was awarded the Public Service Star on National Day in 1989.
 By October 1976, Tan had been appointed the unit's Deputy Head of Audiovisual Media.
 By February 1979, she had instead been appointed the Assistant Director of Audiovisual Media.
 The Straits Times reported in January 1980 that although Tan was the Assistant Director of Audiovisual Media, she was also performing the duties of Deputy Director of Media, though she had not received a letter of appointment for the role.

 When Goh Keng Swee, who had been appointed the Minister for Education the previous year, asked her what would happen if the Education Television Service was closed down, she claimed to have told him that "nothing" would happen as the ETV was "so hard to use and [there was] not enough money."
-He then appointed her the deputy director of the Division of Education Technology and gave the unit, which was to come under the Curriculum Development Institute of Singapore, with additional funding.
+He then appointed her the deputy director of the Division of Education Technology and provided the unit, which was to come under the Curriculum Development Institute of Singapore, with additional funding.
 She was reportedly one of the first women to serve as a deputy director in the Singapore civil service.
 At the 1982 National Day Awards, Tan received the Public Administration Medal (Bronze).
 In November 1987, she was appointed the Director of the Information and Services Division of the Ministry of Education and was succeeded by Maureen Ng as deputy director of the Department of Educational Technology.
 At the 1989 National Day Awards, Tan received the Long Service Award.
 Tan was involved in the founding of the Singapore International School in September 1991.
 She aided in the designing of its curriculum and the hiring of staff.
-After retiring, she continued to teach English and phonetics.
+After retiring, she continued to teach English and phonetics there.